ramnath-k/ramnath-k.github.io/_posts/2015-12-12-opencv-python-virtualenv-ubuntu14.04.markdown

 sudo apt-get install cuda
 {% endhighlight %}

 Now cuda will be installed in `/usr/local/cuda`.
-We need to add this to the library path using `sudo sudo ldconfig /usr/local/cuda/lib64`.
+We need to add this to the library path using `sudo ldconfig /usr/local/cuda/lib64`.
 This ensures CUDA will be detected by opencv compiler.

 Finally it is time to compile Opencv2.4.11 with Python bindings into the virtualenv.
 Download opencv-2.4.11.zip from [opencv.org][opencv2] and cd to the folder where it is saved.